 Zero pay, low pay, or too much pay that is not justified by services performed are examples of unreasonable compensation.

-The Disguised Dividend Argument: A chief concern behind the IRS’s keen interest in what a company calls “compensation” is the possibility that what is being labeled compensation is in fact a constructive dividend.
+A chief concern behind the IRS’s keen interest in what a company calls “compensation” is the possibility that what is being labeled compensation is in fact a constructive dividend.
 If employees with ownership interests are being paid excessive amounts by the company, the IRS may challenge compensation deductions on the grounds that what is being called deductible compensation is, in fact, a nondeductible dividend.
 An successful audit by the IRS could result in the disallowance of a large portion of compensation which would result in increased taxable income and taxes at the corporate level

-Remember that if such adjustment occurs this additional income had no income or social security withholding taken on such additional income which may result in underpayment and other tax penalties and interest.
+Remember that if such adjustment occurs this additional income had no income or social security withholding taken on such additional income which may result in additional taxes and related tax penalties and interest.

 The factors most often examined by the IRS in deciding whether payments are reasonable compensation for services or are, instead, non-deductible disguised dividend payments, include: